-13. Place the driven pulley assembly into position and secure with the nut.
+12. Place the driven pulley assembly into position and secure with the nut.
 Tighten to 80 ft-lb.

-14. Slide the fixed drive face onto the clutch shaft.
-15. Spread the faces of the driven pulley by threading a cap screw into one of the bosses of the driven fixed face; then tighten the cap screw until the V-belt drops into the driven pulley 1/2 to 3/4 inch.
+13. Slide the fixed drive face onto the clutch shaft.
+14. Spread the faces of the driven pulley by threading a cap screw into one of the bosses of the driven fixed face; then tighten the cap screw until the V-belt drops into the driven pulley 1/2 to 3/4 inch.

-16. Place the V-belt into position on the driven pulley and over the front shaft.
+15. Place the V-belt into position on the driven pulley and over the front shaft.

-■NOTE: The arrows on the V-belt should point forward.
+■NOTE: The arrows on the V-belt should point in the direction of rotation.

-17. Pinch the V-belt together near its center and slide the spacer and movable drive face onto the shaft.
+16. Pinch the V-belt together near its center and slide the spacer and movable drive face onto the shaft.
 Secure the drive face with a nut and (threads coated with red Loctite #271).
 Tighten the nut to 165 ft-lb.